marisarpo/horizons-week02/day4/horello-ajax/readme.md

   we know that one asynchronous operation--e.g., reading the list of lists--has completed before trying to do something with that data?
 - Think about where, and when, you need to re-render the board.
+- The function signatures (i.e., the list of arguments they accept and what they return) for some of the data model methods might change.
+  This might be okay.
+How do we know whether it's okay?

 Once you're successfully reading list and card data from the Trello API, reload the page--_et voila!_--you should see more or less the same thing